Recipe Breakdowns

 Why DR400

-DR400 is non-negotiable for this recipe because Kodak Gold's most beloved characteristic is its gentle highlight handling.
-Film doesn't clip highlights the way digital does — highlights bloom and roll off gradually.
+DR400 is non-negotiable here.
+Kodak Gold's most beloved characteristic is its gentle highlight handling.
+Film doesn't clip highlights the way digital sensors do.
+Highlights bloom and roll off gradually.

 DR400 pulls back highlights by approximately 2 stops, creating that soft, film-like rolloff.
-The trade-off (minimum ISO 800) actually works in the recipe's favor — the slightly higher ISO adds a tiny amount of luminance noise that blends with the grain effect.
+The trade-off is a higher minimum ISO (ISO 800 on older bodies, ISO 500 on X-Trans V bodies like X-T5/X100VI), which actually works in the recipe's favor.
+The slightly higher ISO adds a tiny amount of luminance noise that blends with the grain effect.

 Grain and Texture Choices